-- G. Coverage After Retirement or Termination (9 Month Faculty and Staff): When an employee or faculty member does not return the next academic year, only dental and medical coverage will remain in effect until June 30th (all other insurances stop at the end of the pay period in which their employment ends).
-The policy contains continuance in compliance with state and federal law. - H. Coverage during Leave Without Pay (LWOP): During periods of LWOP, dental insurance may be continued at the option of the employee.
+H. Coverage during Leave Without Pay (LWOP): During periods of LWOP, dental insurance may be continued at the option of the employee.
 Continued coverage will not exceed the length of time agreed upon by the individual vendor agreements.
 Arrangements for payment of premiums will be made with the Office of Human Resource Services and the Office of University Accounts Receivable.
 If the employee is on LWOP for a full pay period, the employee is responsible for both the university's and employee's portions of premium (except FMLA LWOP, Professional LWOP and Educational LWOP).
 Failure to make full payment of premiums may result in cancellation of coverage.
 If the coverage is not continued or cancelled during the leave without pay period, the employee may re-enroll during the next scheduled open enrollment period.

-Rule Administrator: Office of HRS-Benefit Services Scope: NMSU System Effective Date: July 1, 2016 Revision History: 06.14.16 University Administrative Council recommended; 06.21.16 Chancellor approved; 06.27.16 BOR approved change in Benefits.
+Rule Administrator: Office of HRS-Benefit Services Scope: NMSU System Rule Effective Date: Revision History: 06.14.16 University Administrative Council recommended; 06.21.16 Chancellor approved; 06.27.16 BOR approved change in Benefits.
 10.21.15: BOR approved Policy 7.15.05 as initial Rule 7.15.05.
-Prior History as Policy 7.15.10: Amendment recommended by Administrative Council 06.11.13; approved by the Board of Regents 06.20.13.
+Prior Revision History as Policy 7.15.10: 06.11.13 amendment recommended by Administrative Council; 06.20.13 approved by Board of Regents.